Ableism

 Becoming and Ally

-Ableism is so engrained in our culture that it’s hard for someone with a mobility aid to even plan a day out.
-We need all the allies we can get, we would love for you to become a supporter and activist for the Spoonie and disabled community!
-Below is a library of videos compiled with different perspectives on ableism, disability and how to become a disability ally.
+Ableism is so ingrained in our culture that it’s hard for someone with a mobility aid to even plan a day out.
+We need all the allies we can get, we would love for you to become a supporter and activist for the Spoonie and the disabled community!
+Below is a library of videos compiled with different perspectives on ableism, disability, and how to become a disability ally.

 What You SHOULD Say To A Disabled Person [CC]